inv4fee2020/pli_node_conf/notes/pad.md

-# Notes on linux scipting
+# Notes on linux scripting